sarashamas/docs-calendar/docs/how_to_start.md

 # How to start

-This clear and comprehensive tutorial will guide your through the steps you need to take in order to get a full-functional Scheduler on a page.
+This clear and comprehensive tutorial will guide your through the steps you need to take in order to get a full-functional Event Calendar on a page.

 ## Step 1.
 Including source files

 Start from creating an HTML file and call it *index.html*.
-Then proceed to include Scheduler source files into the created file.
+Then proceed to include Event Calendar source files into the created file.

 There are two necessary files:

-- the JS file of Scheduler
+- the JS file of Event Calendar
-- the CSS file of Scheduler
+- the CSS file of Event Calendar

 and